2025-2026 ADMISSION INFORMATION

 • Must be completed with a grade of C- or higher.

-• All prerequisite coursework taken from non-US institutions (including Canada) must be submitted the World Education Services (WES), Inc. for an evaluation of coursework.
-WES evaluations should be sent directly to PharmCAS.
+• All prerequisite coursework taken from non-US institutions (including Canada) must be submitted to the World Education Services (WES), Inc. or Educational Credential Evaluators (ECE) for an evaluation.
+WES and/or ECE evaluations should be sent directly to PharmCAS for applicants applying for entry in the first-year of the Doctor of Pharmacy Program.

-• International applicants who have not completed at least two years and at least 48 semester units (61 quarter units) at a US college or university are required to take the TOEFL IBT or IELTS exam.
-Exam scores are only valid for a two year period from the date of the exam.
-The minimum TOEFL IBT and IELTS scores, along with minimum section requirements, are provided below.
+• International applicants who have not completed at least two years and at least 48 semester units (61 quarter units) at a US college or university may be required to take the TOEFL IBT or IELTS exam, with a minimum score cut-off of 80 and 6.5, respectively.
+Additional information pertaining to international applicants is available by visiting: https://pharmacy.cnsu.edu/admissions/international.php.

 • Qualified applicants will be invited for an interview.